jwworth/jakeworth/content/blog/week-in-review-week-15-2021.md

 _How much of this week did I spend on stuff that was truly my comparative advantage?
 For everything else, how can I get out of the loop?_

-💗 This week after 6.5 years of use, I weaned myself of the [Hashrocket Dotmatrix](https://github.com/hashrocket/dotmatrix).
+💗 This week after 6.5 years of use, I weaned myself off the [Hashrocket Dotmatrix](https://github.com/hashrocket/dotmatrix).
 It was difficult!
 I think this will be to my advantage because I'll deepen my configuration skills, I won't be dependant on other (stellar) people to maintain my environment, and I